All Episodes

 Right.

-Uh the first is hyperbole, the second is factual, but the hyperbole I said to him, I said, you know, eighteen months ago, if you uh Sarah uh or Mitt Romney or the great governor from Indiana, Mitch Daniels, had been elected president, we would without question be approaching a million jobs a month being created, not created and saved, but created this this year.
+But the hyperbole, I said to him, I said, you know, 18 months ago, if you, Sarah, or Mitt Romney, or the great governor from Indiana, Mitch Daniels, had been elected president, we would without question be approaching a million jobs a month being created.

 I really believe that.